-New Icahn Management (and Icahn Management prior to the acquisition on August 8, 2007) is subject to New York City Unincorporated Business Tax, or UBT, at a statutory rate of 4% on a portion of its income.
+Icahn Management (and New Icahn Management subsequent to the acquisition on August 8, 2007) is subject to New York City Unincorporated Business Tax, or UBT, at a statutory rate of 4% on a portion of its income.
 UBT is accounted for under SFAS No. 109, Accounting for Income Taxes ("SFAS No. 109").
-New Icahn Management accounts for these taxes using the asset and liability method under which deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
+Icahn Management accounts for these taxes using the asset and liability method under which deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.

 Management periodically evaluates all evidence, both positive and negative, in determining whether a valuation allowance to reduce the carrying value of deferred tax assets is still needed.
-In fiscal 2006 and fiscal 2005, we concluded, based on the projections of taxable income, that certain of our corporate subsidiaries more likely than not will realize a partial benefit from their deferred tax assets and loss carry forwards.
-Ultimate realization of the deferred tax assets is dependent upon, among other factors, our corporate subsidiaries'

-ability to generate sufficient taxable income within the carryforward periods and is subject to change depending on the tax laws in effect in the years in which the carryforwards are used.
+In 2006 and 2005, we concluded, based on the projections of taxable income, that certain of our corporate subsidiaries more likely than not will realize a partial benefit from their deferred tax assets and loss carry forwards.
+Ultimate realization of the deferred tax assets is dependent upon, among other factors, our corporate subsidiaries' ability to generate sufficient taxable income within the carry forward periods and is subject to change depending on the tax laws in effect in the years in which the carry forwards are used.